Lubber Pandhu: Production

 In early March 2023, Harish Kalyan announced that he would be starring in a film titled Lubber Pandhu directed by debutant Tamizharasan Pachamuthu, who had earlier worked as an assistant director.
-The cast also includes Attakathi Dinesh, Sanjana, and Swasika.
+The cast also includes Sanjana and Swasika.
 In an interview, Pachamuthu mentioned that he connects with the character Anbu, as cricket was once his top priority as well.
 For the character Gethu, he drew inspiration from someone in his hometown.
 While developing the script, he found further inspiration in the Malayalam film Ayyappanum Koshiyum (2020), which helped him create a world around these two characters.
+S. J. Suryah revealed that he was the initial choice for the role that Dinesh later took.
 Principal photography began in mid April 2023.
 On 7 July 2023 the makers announced that the dubbing process has begun.

 Music

 The soundtrack was composed by Sean Roldan.
 All the songs were penned by Mohan Rajan.
 The first single "Chillanjirukkiye" was released on 10 November 2023, and had vocals performed by Pradeep Kumar and Sivaangi.
 The second single "Aasa Orave" was released on 22 February 2024, which had vocals performed by the composer himself.
 The third single "Damma Goli" was released on 10 September 2024.
+Additionally, the songs "Nee Pottu Vecha" composed by Ilaiyaraaja for the 1989 film Ponmana Selvan, "Antha Vaanathapola" composed by Ilaiyaraaja for the 1992 film Chinna Gounder and "Aadungada Enna Suthi" composed by Mani Sharma for the 2007 film Pokkiri are featured in the film.